aarontburn/nexus-site/public/docs/Guides/Publishing your Module on the Marketplace.md

 ## Notes
 1. Due to a restriction on unauthorized GitHub API calls, you will only able to use the `Check` button 60 times per hour (read more [here](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28)) before you start getting rate limited.
+    - This does not limit the editing process.
 2. For any images or assets in your README markdown, you will need to use absolute paths to a URL.
 Upload the images to your GitHub repository and directly link your images there.